 Agents That Sell Acreage

 Out in farm country, people may live a simpler life, but the real estate transactions can have a lot of caveats.
-For starters, USDA loans may be an option out in rural areas where farm and large land sales are more common.
+For starters, USDA loans may be an option out in rural areas where farmers and large land sales are more common.
 There are also special federal and tax assessment programs involved with farm sales.
 It’s a job that’s made for real land lovers who can build a reputation and connect with like-minded clients.

 Source: @svetacreative via Unsplash